Third Party Presidential Candidates running in the upcoming Election

 Firstly, Soltysik wants to withdraw from and prevent all international trade agreements, including NAFTA.
 He supports a 15 dollar minimum wage which will rise as the cost of living rises, a decentralized and democratically organized economic plan and a full employment policy which includes the creation of a guaranteed annual livable income.

 In terms of international affairs, he wants the abolition of the NSA, CIA and other government organizations that participate in international covert operations, total disarmament of the United States, and complete withdrawal from Afghanistan and Iraq.
 Soltysik also plans to withdraw from NATO and closing all overseas military bases, and cut the military budget by 50 percent.
-As for the United Nations, he would like the U.S. to pay off its debt to the UN, end its veto power in the UN and its permanent membership on the UN Security Council.
+As for the United Nations, he would like the U.S. to pay off its debt to the UN and end its veto power in the UN and its permanent membership on the UN Security Council.

 For women, disabled people, members of the LGBTQ+ community and people of color, he says that he recognizes the “intimate link” between their oppression and capitalism and will work to eliminate their hardships through various means.

-Sitting rather far left on the political spectrum, the Socialist Party has never won more than six percent of the national vote and that was with candidate Eugene V. Debs in 1912.
-Soltysik and his running-mate Angela Nicole Walker are only on the ballot in less than twenty states.
+Sitting rather far left on the political spectrum, the Socialist Party has never won more than six percent of the national vote, and that was with candidate Eugene V. Debs in 1912.
+Soltysik and his running-mate Angela Nicole Walker are only on the ballot in fewer than twenty states.
 Most likely, they will not win the election, but some of their basic ideas have certainly begun to gain traction, especially with the popularity of Bernie Sanders.
 For more information on the Socialist Party and Emidio Soltysik, visit his website: www.rev16.us.

 Presidential Candidate: Darrell Castle